citp/privacy-policy-historical/k/ke/kel/kelkoo.co.uk.md

 ##  Who are we?

 Any Personal Information you provide to us is held by Kelkoo.com (UK) Limited, a company registered in the UK with company number 3844739.
-We are located at 6th Floor, Portland House, London SW1E 5BH and are a registered data controller with number Z8300255.
+We are a registered data controller with number Z8300255.

 ##  Personal Information